aalmuzairee/mad/README.md

 We assume you have conda setup and have access to a GPU with CUDA >=11.0.
 If building from docker, we recommend `nvidia/cudagl:11.3.0-base-ubuntu18.04` as the base image.
 Our setup was tested on an NVIDIA-GeForce-RTX-3090 with 95GB CPU RAM (replay buffer implementation is not optimized).
+You can also run it with 35GB CPU RAM if you set frame_stack=1, but the results might underperform.

 If you're ready, clone this repo:
 ```